Transmedia storytelling

 Transmedia storytelling (also known as transmedia narrative or multiplatform storytelling) is the technique of adapting a single story or story experience across multiple platforms and formats using current digital technologies.

-From a production standpoint, transmedia storytelling involves creating content that engages an audience using various platforms and techniques--such as social media, film and television, educational tools, merchandising, and more--to permeate everyday life.
-To achieve this engagement, a transmedia production will develop and adapt stories across multiple forms of media in order to deliver unique pieces of content in each channel.
-Importantly, these pieces of content are not only linked together (overtly or subtly), but are in narrative synchronization with each other.
+From a production standpoint, transmedia storytelling involves creating material that engages an audience using various platforms and techniques—such as social media, film and television, educational tools, merchandising, and more—to permeate everyday life.
+To achieve this engagement, a transmedia production will develop and adapt stories across multiple forms of media in order to deliver unique pieces of material in each channel.
+Importantly, these pieces are not only linked together (overtly or subtly), but are in narrative synchronization with each other.

-Transmedia storytelling often emphasizes audience engagement and medium-specific content, expanding the possibilities of narrative storytelling beyond the binary of original storytelling versus adaptation.
+Transmedia storytelling often emphasizes audience engagement and medium-specific work, expanding the possibilities of narrative storytelling beyond the binary of original storytelling versus adaptation.

 History

 Transmedia storytelling can be related to the concepts of semiotics and narratology.
 Semiotics is the "science of signs" and a discipline concerned with sense production and interpretation processes.

-The origins of the approach to disperse the content across various commodities and media is traced to the Japanese marketing strategy of media mix, originated in the early 1960s.
+The origins of the approach to disperse the material across various commodities and media is traced to the Japanese marketing strategy of media mix, originated in the early 1960s.
 Some, however, have traced the roots to Pamela: Or, Virtue Rewarded (1740) written by Samuel Richardson and even suggest that they go back further to the roots of earliest literature.

 Some works include, but are not limited to: